 - Retain an accurate, historical record of product inventory data in a single, accessible, and easily updated database.

 The Reconfiguration Tool is a separate Utility Extension that is free of charge, and here is how you download it:

-Click the Marketplace button in the CET Designer, as shown below.
-This opens a web browser showing all available CET Designer Extensions.
+Click the Marketplace button in the CET, as shown below.
+This opens a web browser showing all available CET Extensions.
 Search or browse for the Reconfiguration tool and install it.

-The Marketplace button in the CET Designer main window.
+The Marketplace button in the CET main window.